© 2019 All rights Reserved.Robson & Robson, P.C.

 Supreme Court of Pennsylvania

 Regina M. Robson is a co-founder and shareholder of Robson & Robson, P.C.
-Ms. Robson focuses her practice on corporate law, antitrust and trade regulation and acquisitions and divestitures.
+Ms. Robson focuses her practice on corporate law, complex contracts and acquisitions and divestitures.

-Ms. Robson has been instrumental in counseling companies through all phases of the business life-cycle, from entity selection, financing and operational issues to acquisition.
-She has extensive experience in the drafting and negotiation of complex contracts, including franchise distribution agreements, technology licenses and sale agreements.
+Ms. Robson has been instrumental in counseling companies through all phases of the business life-cycle, from entity selection, financing and operational issues to acquisition or divestiture.
+She has extensive experience in the drafting and negotiation of complex contracts, including franchise and distribution agreements, engineering and manufacturing agreements, technology licenses and procurement arrangements.

 Before founding Robson & Robson, P.C., Ms. Robson worked as corporate counsel in both privately-held and publicly-traded businesses.
 As an assistant general counsel and division vice president for a Fortune 200 consumer products company, she provided legal services for a division with over $2 billion in sales.
 As assistant general counsel to a public utility company, Ms. Robson provided counsel on mergers and acquisitions and corporate governance.
 In addition to publicly traded companies, Ms. Robson was general counsel to a start-up business engaged in the design and engineering of industrial robots.

-Ms. Robson was appointed to the faculty at the Erivan K. Haub School of Business at St. Joseph’s University in Philadelphia where she utilizes her experience in private practice to enrich her teaching.
+Ms. Robson was appointed to the faculty at the Erivan K. Haub School of Business at St. Joseph’s University in Philadelphia where she utilized her experience in private practice to enrich her teaching in the law and the entrepreneurship program.
 In 2012, Ms. Robson was awarded tenure and promoted to the rank of Associate Professor.
-Ms. Robson was part of the faculty in the Family Business and Entrepreneurship program where she taught entrepreneurs about critical legal issues that affect startup businesses.
-Her teaching has been recognized internally at St. Joseph’s University and by the Innovation in Teaching Award, bestowed by the Mid-Atlantic Association of Colleges of Business Administration.
-She was also a Finalist for the Academy of Legal Studies in Business’s McGraw-Hill Charles Hewitt Master Teacher Award.
+Ms. Robson retired from the University in 2019 to return to private practice.

-Ms. Robson is a recognized legal scholar, having published in the American Business Law Journal.
-She has utilized her research to enrich her private practice, most recently in the emerging area of benefit corporations and other hybrid entitles.
+Ms. Robson is a recognized legal scholar, having published in the selective journal, American Business Law Journal.
+She has utilized her research to enrich her private practice, most recently in the emerging area of benefit corporations and other hybrid entities.

 Counseled and negotiated the purchase of a styrene manufacturer with multiple-locations.